 On September 30, 2016, the Nitrogen Fertilizer Partnership entered into a senior secured asset based revolving credit facility (the "ABL Credit Facility") with a group of lenders and UBS AG, Stamford Branch ("UBS"), as administrative agent and collateral agent.
 The ABL Credit Facility has an aggregate principal amount of availability of up to \$50.0 million with an incremental facility, which permits an increase in borrowings of up to \$25.0 million in the aggregate subject to additional lender commitments and certain other conditions.
+The ABL Credit Facility is scheduled to mature on September 30, 2021.

-At the option of the borrowers, loans under the ABL Credit Facility initially bear interest at an annual rate equal to (i) 2.0% plus LIBOR or (ii) 1.0% plus a base rate, subject to a 0.5% step-down based on the previous quarter's excess availability.
+At the option of the borrowers, loans under the ABL Credit Facility initially bear interest at an annual rate equal to (i) 2.0% plus London Interbank Offered Rate ("LIBOR") or (ii) 1.0% plus a base rate, subject to a 0.5% step-down based on the previous quarter's excess availability.
 The borrowers must also pay a commitment fee on the unutilized commitments and also pay customary letter of credit fees.

 The ABL Credit Facility also contains customary covenants for a financing of this type that limit the ability of the Nitrogen Fertilizer Partnership and its subsidiaries to, among other things, incur liens, engage in a consolidation, merger, purchase or sale of assets, pay dividends, incur indebtedness, make advances, investments and loans, enter into affiliate transactions, issue equity interests or create subsidiaries and unrestricted subsidiaries.
 The ABL Credit Facility also contains a fixed charge coverage ratio financial covenant, as defined therein.
-The Nitrogen Fertilizer Partnership was in compliance with the covenants of the ABL Credit Facility as of March 31, 2017.
+The Nitrogen Fertilizer Partnership was in compliance with the covenants of the ABL Credit Facility as of September 30, 2017.

-As of March 31, 2017, the Nitrogen Fertilizer Partnership and its subsidiaries had availability under the ABL Credit Facility of \$50.0 million.
-There were no borrowings outstanding under the ABL Credit Facility as of March 31, 2017.
+As of September 30, 2017, the Nitrogen Fertilizer Partnership and its subsidiaries had availability under the ABL Credit Facility of \$47.6 million.
+There were no borrowings outstanding under the ABL Credit Facility as of September 30, 2017.